 For example, the California Fair Debt Collection Practices Act, also known as the Rosenthal Act, safeguards against unfair or deceptive practices and harassment from creditors and collection agencies if you live in California.
 Unlike the federal FDCPA, the California FDCPA applies to creditors, not just collection agencies.
 However, it doesn’t cover business debts, so none of its guidelines apply if your debts are for your business, not your personal finances.

 Under Washington state law, collection agencies cannot contact third parties whatsoever.
 Additionally, collection agencies pursuing debts from Washington debtors cannot cause debtors to incur additional phone fees beyond their usual costs.

-Key takeaway: The FDCPA and several state laws govern how consumer debt can be collected.
+The FDCPA and several state laws govern how consumer debt can be collected.
 The laws govern how and when creditors can contact consumers to recover outstanding debt.

 How a commercial debt collection agency works

 If a creditor feels that interacting with you is no longer a viable route for recovering their debts, they may hire a commercial debt collection agency.
 These agencies specialize in pursuing debts from your company and other B2B debtors while adhering to business debt collection laws.

 If a debt collection agency is hired to recoup a debt from you, you may be called several times, in addition to receiving demand letters.
 Commercial debt collection agencies may also contact your friends and family to locate you.
 Additionally, they can alter your credit report to show that your account is in collections.

 Debt collection agencies, though, have limited powers.
 They cannot sue you, arrest you or threaten you.
 Your creditor will need to hire a lawyer to sue you, and you will need to hire a lawyer to defend yourself.

 Don’t ignore collection agencies, but do dispute incorrect debts, and don’t hesitate to seek help.